srl-labs/clab-api-server/example/flashpost/README.md

 This folder contains a flashpost collection that demonstrates how to use Containerlab API.

-The collection assumes that the server is running on `localhost:8080`, but you can change the server URL in the available requests.
+The collection assumes that the server is running on `localhost:8080`, but you can change the server URL via a variable.

 To use the collection, import it from the json file.